MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V-.md

 -   You [plan to move your virtual machine to Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-questions/).

 -   Generation 2 doesn't support the operating system you want to run on the virtual machine.

 -   Generation 2 doesn't support the boot method you want to use.

  For  more information about what features are available with generation 2 virtual machines, see [Hyper-V feature compatibility by generation and guest](https://technet.microsoft.com/library/mt695680.aspx).

-You can't change a virtual machine�s generation after you�ve created it.
+You can't change a virtual machine's generation after you've created it.
 So review the following sections in this article to make sure the generation you pick supports the operating system, boot method, and features you want to use.

 -   [Which guest operating systems are supported?](Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V-.md#BKMK_OS)